-Job Role : Metal Inert Gas / Metal Active Gas / Gas Metal Arc Welder (MIG/MAG/GMAW)
+Job Role: Metal Inert Gas/ Metal Active Gas/ Gas Metal Arc Welder (MIG/MAG/GMAW)

-Qualification Pack : CSC/ Q 0209
+Qualification Pack: CSC/Q0209

-Sector Skill Council: Capital Goods sector skill Council
+Sector Skill Council: Capital Goods Skill Council

-Guidelines for Assessment:
+Guidelines for Assessment

 - 1. Criteria for assessment for each Qualification Pack will be created by the Sector Skill Council.
 Each Performance Criteria (PC) will be assigned marks proportional to its importance in NOS.
 SSC will also lay down proportion of marks for Theory and Skills Practical for each PC. - 2.
 The assessment for the theory part will be based on knowledge bank of questions created by the SSC. - 3.
-Individual assessment agencies will create unique question papers for theory part for each candidate at each examination/training center (as per assessment criteria below) - 4.
-Individual assessment agencies will create unique evaluations for skill practical for every student at each examination/training center based on this criteria - 5.
-To pass the Qualification Pack, every trainee should score a minimum of 70% in every NOS - 6.
-In case of successfully passing only certain number of NOS's, the trainee is eligible to take subsequent assessment on the balance NOS's to pass the Qualification Pack.
+Assessment will be conducted for all compulsory NOS, and where applicable, on the selected elective/option NOS/set of NOS. - 4.
+Individual assessment agencies will create unique question papers for theory part for each candidate at each examination/training center (as per assessment criteria below). - 5.
+Individual assessment agencies will create unique evaluations for skill practical for every student at each examination/training center based on this criterion. - 6.
+To pass the Qualification Pack, every trainee should score a minimum of 70% of aggregate marks to successfully clear the assessment. - 7.
+In case of unsuccessful completion, the trainee may seek reassessment on the Qualification Pack.